AntonyI1/AntonyI1/README.md

 💻 Software Engineer @ StartGuides
 🎓 Software Engineering @ UC Irvine (Class of 2025)
-🌐 Building things at the intersection of **cloud, AI, and full-stack web**
+🌐 Building things at the intersection of **cloud, AI, and full-stack**
 🛠️ Skilled in **Python, C++, TypeScript, React, AWS, MongoDB, SQL**
 ⚡ Fun fact: I have a Cane Corso named Bane